Balance & Falls Prevention Class Brisbane

 - warm-up, balance and strength circuit, then cool-down

-- focus on walking control, posture, balance reactions, and leg strength
+- focus on walking control, posture, stepping, and leg strength

 Stage 3: Progress Review